 Whitewater rafting in British Columbia is beyond compare.
 Those tiny water droplets tumbling down steep-sided mountains, turning into swirling, frothy frenzies entice adventurers of all ages.
-Whitewater enthusiasts planning a regional ‘staycation’ road trip (for when regional explorations are once again welcome) seek to hop aboard a raft and plough through some of the biggest and wildest waves in the province.
-Whether on the coast, the interior or amongst the Rocky Mountains, there is no shortage of BC whitewater rafting rivers from which to choose.
+Whitewater enthusiasts planning a regional ‘staycation’ road trip (for when regional explorations are once again welcome) seek to hop aboard a raft and plow through some of the biggest and wildest waves in the province.
+Whether on the coast, the interior, or amongst the Rocky Mountains, there is no shortage of BC whitewater rafting rivers from which to choose.

-Here are our Top 5 Whitewater Rivers in BC (all with Class IV waves and rapids):
+Top 5 Whitewater Rivers in BC (all with Class IV waves and rapids):

 1 – Thompson River

 As one of the biggest volume rafting rivers in British Columbia, the Thompson (near Lytton, BC) is famous for its Class II through IV rapids.
-Guests can ride either a motor-rig (sort of like a big, inflatable catamaran with an outboard engine at the back) or paddle as a team through such rapids as Witch’s Cauldron, Devil’s Kitchen, Washing Machine and Jaws of Death!
+Guests can ride either a motor-rig (sort of like a big, inflatable catamaran with an outboard engine at the back) or paddle as a team through such rapids as Witch’s Cauldron, Devil’s Kitchen, Washing Machine, and Jaws of Death!
 This particular section of the river, thanks to Kamloops Lake, is relatively warm compared to other ‘refreshing’ glacially-fed rivers.
 For the best ride, on either type of raft, we recommend family-owned and operated Kumsheen Rafting Resort.
-The Thompson River is an easy day trip from Vancouver, Kelowna or Kamloops.
+The Thompson River is an easy day trip from Vancouver, Kelowna, or Kamloops.

 2 – Kicking Horse River